pharmbio/plaid-gui/README.md

 3. Go to localhost:3000 and click on the **Tool** option in the sidebar menu
 4. You can now test the form and the other functionalities!

-**NOTE**
-Make sure your Docker configuration allows for enough access to memory.
+**NOTE**: Make sure your Docker configuration allows for enough access to memory.
 The GUI might otherwise fail in some examples.